thecredibleway/thecredibleway-com/docs/faq/questions/isnt-faith-just-blind-belief-and-for-the-weak.md

 Biblical faith is not naivety, nor is it an escape from reality.
 It is a confident trust in God.
-Rather than being a crutch for the weak, faith in Christ provides a sturdy foundation for life, empowering individuals to live with purpose, courage, and hope in a world that often seems devoid of both.
+Rather than being a crutch for the weak, faith in Christ provides a sturdy foundation for life, empowering individuals to live with purpose, courage and hope in a world that often seems devoid of both.
 It is a faith that is both reasonable and profoundly transformative.

 You have a choice to [put your faith in Jesus Christ](../../jesus/because-he-lives/new-identity-in-christ.mdx).